Provincial Employees Community Services Fund governing principles

-To be eligible to receive money from the Community Fund, a charity must meet the following minimum criteria:
+To be eligible to receive money, a charity must be:

-- Registered with the federal government as a charitable organization and possess a valid registration number
+- Registered with the federal government as a charitable organization and have a valid registration number

 - In good standing with the Canada Revenue Agency (not revoked or suspended)